Capital-News-Service/trump-fox-bot/README.md

 All the chyrons from the last hour will be requested and stripped from 'stopwords' to avoid drawing relations on a tweet and a chyron based on meaningless words (see stopwords.txt).
 The tweet in question will also be stripped from 'stopwords'.
 Finally, the tweet will be compared to every single chyron.
 If there is a single chyron that passes certain threshold on the similarity between the tweet and the chyron, a tweet will be posted.
 Only a single chyron can be posted per tweet: the one that has the highest relation score.

+**Other**
+The chyron API used is sometimes not entirely accurate on the text extraction from the images in the Fox News live stream.
+Some characters are cleaned up in the script, but there is really not much more that can be done regarding that issue.
+If time and resources allowed, a custom OCR could be run on a Fox News stream to grab more accurate chyrons.

 **Developer**
 This bot was created and developed by [Andres Anhalzer](https://www.linkedin.com/in/andr%C3%A9s-anhalzer-80b526137/) for Capital News Service.